 But at other times or in excess, drool is a warning sign that something else is going on.
 Drooling in cats could indicate a dental issue or injury, ingestion of something toxic, or an internal illness.
 Cats are pretty good at hiding their discomfort, so sometimes drool might be the first indication that your cat isn’t feeling well.
 Here’s what drooling in cats could indicate.

 When your cat is happy

 Wondering why your cat drools when you pet her?
-Some cats (like mine) are just happy droolers, and that’s normal cat behavior.
-There doesn’t seem to be any definite answers behind why some cats are happy droolers and why others aren’t.
+Some cats (like mine) are just happy droolers, and that’s normal cat behaviour.
+There doesn’t seem to be any definite answers as to why some cats are happy droolers and others aren’t.
 But basically, happy cats that drool are so relaxed that their facial muscles relax—and they begin to blissfully slobber.
 Happy drooling in cats is habitual, meaning your cat will have this characteristic from kittenhood to adulthood.
 If the drooling suddenly appears, that’s a sign something else might be going on.